Manges History, Family Crest & Coats of Arms

 The surname Manges was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat and styled as one of the Irish Clanns who were descendants of King Niall of the Nine Hostages.
 They were descended through Eochy Moyvane, to Niall Mor, his son, the great Niall of the Nine Hostages.
 Descended was O'Mongain the great chief of the Mangans whose territories included branches in Mayo, Connacht, Cork and Limerick.

-Important Dates for the Manges family
+Early History of the Manges family

 This web page shows only a small excerpt of our Manges research.
 Another 83 words (6 lines of text) covering the years 1772, 1852 and 1803 are included under the topic Early Manges History in all our PDF Extended History products and printed products wherever possible.